DBCDK/rje/README.md

-# Mobile user interface
+# Mobile User Interface

-The goal of this project is to create a cross-platform mobile user interface that runs both as a html5-app(android/iphone/palm/smartphones), j2me-midlet(most other phones), and a wap2-mobile-site.
+Mui is a cross-platform mobile user interface intended to run both as a HTML5 App (android/iphone/and other smartphones), a Java Micro Edition Midlet (most featurephones), and a WAP2 mobile site (mostly anything else).

 Applications are written in a subset of JavaScript in order to be able to run on all platforms.